C-Claus/C-Claus/_pages/professional_projects.md

 ```

-Getting a list of the Building Storey, Name and Relaing Zone
+Getting a list of the Building Storey, Name and Relating Zone

 ```